sompaak/Terraform-Gcloud/README.md

 # Terraform-Gcloud

-This repository explains how to build a docker with terraform which includes gcloud and execute a terraform script within cloud build along with other components
+This repository explains how to build a docker with terraform which includes gcloud to execute a terraform script within cloud build along with other components

 ## Execution Point